AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 The Member class takes the following into consideration.

 * The class ensures that member names are alphanumeric and does not allow for special characters including blank space.
-* This method is used in conjunction with a `TransactionList` obejct as part of a `Group`.
+* This method is used in conjunction with a `TransactionList` object as part of a `Group`.

 The MemberList class takes the following into consideration.